typedb-osi/typedb-cti/README.md

 $rel1 (used-by: $intrusion, used: $malware) isa use;
 $rel2 (used-by: $malware, used: $attack-pattern) isa use;
 ```
 This query asks for the entity type `intrusion-set` with name `APT28`.
-It then looks for all the `malwares` that are connected to the `intrusion-set` through the relation `use`.
-The query also fetches all the `attack-patterns` that are connected through the relation `use` to the `malwares`.
+It then looks for all the `malwares` that are connected to this `intrusion-set` through the relation `use`.
+The query also fetches all the `attack-patterns` that are connected through the relation `use` to these `malwares`.

 The full answer returns 207 results.
 Two of those results can be visualised in TypeDB Studio like this:

 ![TypeDB Studio](Images/query_2.png)

-3. *Does the "Restrict File and Directory Permissions" course of action mitigate the "BlackTech" intrusion set, and if so, how?*
+3. Does the "Restrict File and Directory Permissions" course of action mitigate the "BlackTech" intrusion set, and if so, how?
 ```
 match
 $course isa course-of-action, has name "Restrict File and Directory Permissions";